akumina/AkuminaDev/docs/Akumina-Framework-Performance-Considerations.md

 | 4 | The time to finish loading the page |
 | 5 | Allows a filter of the items in the network panel grid |

-In addition to recorrding the values for 1 - 4, we want to filter for **ProcessQuery** and **Items** and record the numer for each.
+In addition to recorrding the values for 1 - 4, we want to filter for **ProcessQuery** and **Items** and record the number for each.
 These represent API calls to SharePoint.

 The following table lists common issues and corrective actions: